On Expansion and Topological Overlap

-If $\map$ is in general position with respect to a triangulation $T$, then by choosing points at which we subdivide $T$ in a sufficiently generic way, we can assume that $f$ is also in general position with respect to the derived subdivision $T'$.
-Thus, we may assume general position and that the diameter of each simplex of $T$ is smaller than a specified parameter $\rho>0$.
+\end{definition} \begin{lemma} Suppose that $\map \colon X\to M$ be a PL map in strongly general position and in general position with respect to a triangulation $T$ of $M$.
+Then (by refining $T$, if necessary), we may assume furthermore that $T$ is sufficiently fine with respect to $f$. \end{lemma} \begin{proof} If $\map$ is in general position with respect to $T$, then by choosing points at which we subdivide $T$ in a sufficiently generic way, we can assume that $f$ is also in general position with respect to the subdivision $T'$.
+Thus, we may assume that $T$ already has the property that every simplex of $T$ has diameter smaller than some specified parameter $\rho>0$.